riscv-admin/composable-custom-extensions/wbs.md

   Add schema for identifying composable custom extension on harts and any necessary parameters, such as state size.

+  If necessary add schema for identifying multiple CX instances and heterogeneous per-hart accessibility of these CX instances.

 spec-disc-dt Devicetree [1w, 2w, 4w]

   Add schema for attributes that identify composable custom extension on harts and any necessary parameters, such as state size.

+  If necessary add schema for identifying multiple CX instances and heterogeneous per-hart accessibility of these CX instances.

 spec-disc-acpi ACPI [2w, 3w, 6w]

   Add definition for ACPI table for identifying composable custom extension on harts and any necessary parameters, such as state size.

+  If necessary add support for identifying multiple CX instances and heterogeneous per-hart accessibility of these CX instances.

 spec-sbi SBI extension [0d, 0d, 0d]